 Why You Can’t Divide by Zero

-Let’s dig into why — first with integers, then with real numbers, and finally with a bit of abstract algebra.
+Let’s explore why — starting with integers, then moving to real numbers, and finally touching on abstract algebra.

 Integers and Euclidean Division